ReshmithaMarupaka24/Per-Capita-CO-Emissions-Analysis/README.md

 Political and economic stability play a significant role in a country's emissions trends.
 Afghanistan's low emissions per capita highlight its limited contribution to global CO₂ levels despite its challenges.

+Additional Insights

+Countries with high per capita emissions often have higher energy consumption for industrial or domestic purposes.

+Developing nations like Afghanistan and many African countries have significantly lower emissions per capita, showing disparities in global emissions responsibilities.